vippsas/mssql-changefeed/README.md

 end catch
 ```

-The call to `ulid_begin:*` takes a lock, so that other writers to the same
+The call to `lock_feed:*` takes a lock so that other writers to the same
 shard will stop at that location (serializing writers).
 After this call,
-it is possible to call `changefeed.ulid(next value for changefeed.sequence)`
+it is possible to call `changefeed.ulid(next value for changefeed.sequence)`.
+All the ULIDs generated in the same database transaction will have the same
+timestamp.

+In the example above, the `over` clause is used on `next value for` t
+to generate a single ULID, or use `changefeed.ulid(next value for changefeed.sequence over (order by ...))`
+to generate a large number of UILD

 which generates any number of ULIDs.
 See reference for more
 details.